After the Coalition: Writing

-Critical reception
+Reception

 John Redwood, a Conservative MP for Wokingham in Berkshire, praised the book and the ideals expressed therein in his personal blog John Redwood's Diary; he wrote that the authors had truly been advocates for modern British conservatism, "no Lib Dems in drag or Coalition mongers who fancy another five years of political marriage to another party.
 They want to help mould the agenda, and want to be part of a majority Conservative government one day".
 However, he disagreed with the implementation of a carbon tax on the United Kingdom, saying that there were more pressing issues.